 - Don't be afraid to ask doctors and dentists for help

-For more information about sports drinks and teens' dental health, check out the links on the next page.
+For more information about sports drinks and teens' dental health, check out the links below.